chillhammer/Birdman-the-Renegade/README.md

 Pitched and lead team of 6 at Georgia Tech's Game Development Club, VGDev during the semester Fall 2018.

 Some notable features are:
-a Behavior Tree/Finite State Machine hybrid backend for the AI, a procedurally-generated dungeon, a Waypoint Navigation API powered by A*, a Scriptable Object architecture.
+a Behavior Tree/Finite State Machine hybrid backend for the AI\ a procedurally-generated dungeon\ a Waypoint Navigation API powered by A*\ a Scriptable Object architecture\

 ### Link to Google Docs tutorials for this code base: ###